What's the Best Leverage to Use in XAUUSD?

 Example:

-This means you borrow $100 for every $1 you've in your gold account.
+You borrow $100 for each $1 in your gold account.

-To put in another way your broker gives you $100 dollars for every one dollar in your account.
-This is what is known as leverage.
+In a different way, your trading broker lends you $100 for every dollar that you keep in your trading account.
+This concept is called leverage.

-Now you control 100,000 of capital on your trading account which you as a gold trader can open trades with
+Now you control 100,000 of capital on your trading account which you can open trades with

 Trading with Leverage

-The more leverage you as a trader use the greater the profit/loss
+The more leverage you as a trader use the higher the profit/loss

 The less leverage you as a gold trader use lesser the profit/loss